Sceptre/sceptre-cdk-handler/README.md

 With that said, a bootstrap stack is not actually necessary if your stack includes no S3 or ECR assets to push.

-**Important:** See section below on IAM implications and behavior of using this handler.
+**Important:** See section below on IAM implications and behavior of using this handler and how it corresponds to the roles in the bootstrap stack.

 #### The "bootstrapless" deployment_type
 While the "bootstrapped" deployment_type is more similar to CDK's way of operating, it's less typical